hope51607/realtime_pdf_translate/readme.md

     ```
 2.
     Edit source code line 6 to use your prefer browser.
-     ( default is my prefer: new edge )
+    - default is my prefer browser: new Microsft Edge

 3.
     Make sure your browser driver is in your environment path.